Feefo logo

 Understanding What an EPC Rating Really Means

-An EPC rating grades your property from A to G, showing how energy efficient it is and how much it costs to heat, light, and provide hot water.
-Most UK homes sit around a D, with many older homes sitting lower due to heat loss, single glazed windows, or outdated heating systems.
+An EPC rating grades your property from A to G, showing how energy-efficient it is and how much it costs to heat, light, and provide hot water.
+Most UK homes sit around a D, with many older homes sitting lower due to heat loss, single-glazed windows, or outdated heating systems.
+Official GOV.UK guidance confirms that targeted upgrades – from insulation to heating improvements – can significantly reduce energy bills and lower your carbon footprint.

 The certificate gives you an energy efficiency rating, an estimated level of energy consumption, and a list of recommended energy efficiency improvements.